doomemacs/doomemacs/README.md

 Doom's mantras
 --------------
-- **Gotta go fast.** Startup and runtime speed are high priorities; many expensive, heavy-handed features and packages have been fine-tuned to that end.
+- **Gotta go fast.** Startup and runtime speed are priorities; many expensive, heavy-handed packages have been modified to allow lazy loading or exploit caching.
-- **Hacker-friendly.** Doom caters to the command line denizen unafraid of writing a little (or a lot of) code to tailor their editor.
-It also inherits your shell configuration, warts 'n all, and expects frequent trips into the terminal to manage Doom with its `bin/doom` utility.
-- **Opinionated, but not stubborn.** Doom has _many_ opinions spread out across its 120+ modules designed to iron out idiosynchrosies and provide a better and more consistent baseline experience of Emacs and its plugins.
-However, they mustn't ever compromise your ability to change, rewrite or disable any or all of it, if you ask nicely.
+- **Close to metal.** There's less between you and vanilla Emacs, by design;
-- **Written to be read.** Doom's source ought to be self documenting and easy to grok.
-Modules should be syntactically sweet and concise, and backend logic should be explicit and abstraction-light.
-Where complexity arises, comments and documentation shouldn't be far away.
+  that means less to grok.
+Modules should be syntactically sweet and backend logic explicit and abstraction-light.
+- **Assembly required.** Doom trusts you, for better or worse.
+It inherits your shell configuration, warts et all.
+If your system is misconfigured, Doom is misconfigured.
+- **Opinionated, but not stubborn.** Doom Emacs is a bundle of reasonable defaults and curated opinions, catered particularly to vimmers, but that's no reason you should be stuck with it.
+Use as little or as much of Doom as you like.
+Use it as a complete Emacs distribution, a baseline for your own, or anywhere in between.

 Feature Highlights
 ------------------
+- A fabulous, minimalistic interface and theme inspired by modern editors (particularly Atom and sublime text).
+- A modular architecture for your Emacs configuration with sane defaults.
-- A declarative [package management system][doom:packages] with a command line interface that combines package.el, [use-package] and [quelpa], allowing you to install packages from anywhere.
+- A declarative [package management system][doom:packages] managed from the command line, which allows you to install packages from anywhere.
 - A [popup management system][doom:popups] with customizable rules to dictate how temporary/disposable buffers are displayed.
 - A vim-centric (and optional) experience with [evil-mode][url:evil-mode],